 WHAT IS ALLERGEN LOAD?

 An allergen can be the straw that breaks the proverbial camel’s back.
-Yesterday, your dust mite allergy alone may not be enough to push you over your allergic threshold, and so you don’t experience symptoms.
+Yesterday, your dust mite allergy alone may not be enough to push you over your allergic threshold, so you don’t experience symptoms.
 But today, add an unexpectedly heavy pollen count and suddenly your bed teeming with dust mites is too much for your immune system.

 REDUCE YOUR EXPOSURE